 What I do not hear people talking about is how they leave their email addresses so that this Higher Power guy or gal can get back to them.

 A few people have mentioned the values of a practice called meditation.
-This is supposed to allow that higher power of yours to get back to you on those requests and also allows responses to those rare times when you leave an online 5 star rating of the Higher Powers fabulous success in filling your order speedily and with just the right size.
+This is supposed to allow that higher power of yours, to get back to you on those requests and also allows responses to those rare times when you leave an online 5-star rating of the Higher Powers fabulous success in filling your order speedily and with just the right size.

-Mention mediation to most western religions and you get a negative response, something to the effect that mediation is some Pinko-hippy-freak-subversive practice.
+Mention mediation to most western religions and you get a negative response, something to the effect that meditation is some Pinko-hippy-freak-subversive practice.
 Now while I am not convinced that being a “Pinko-hippy-freak-subversive” is a bad thing, still I know that calling meditation by some derisive term turns a lot of the faithful away from that practice.

 So the question remains, you ask for things in prayer, how does God or your Higher Power get a chance to say anything back?

-Back a while, religious people, and that includes some of these “old time Christians” had a practice they called “listening for that still small voice.”
+Back a while, religious people, and that includes some of these “old-time Christians” had a practice they called “listening for that still small voice.”
 Not sure that Higher power always uses his small indoor voice, but I think we would all be benefited by spending some time listening for “Knowledge of God’s will for us and the power to carry it out.”

-Frankly if you do all the talking and God never gets a chance to say anything that is not much of a conversation is it?
+Frankly, if you do all the talking and God never gets a chance to say anything that is not much of a conversation is it?

-However you do it, sometimes it just might pay to turn of the entertainment center, put the Angry Birds to bed and sit a spell and listen to see what that Higher Power of yours is trying to tell you.
+However you do it, sometimes it just might pay to turn off the entertainment center, put the Angry Birds to bed and sit a spell and listen to see what that Higher Power of yours is trying to tell you.